gilbertjiang/Titanic/README.md

 # Titanic

+*** Update July 12, 2018
+Added a naive gender model which scores an accuracy of 0.81818, currently ranked top 5% on leadership board.

+*** Original README.md
 First entry to the Kaggle Titanic competition.
 Will update if I get better results.

 Notebook Titanic-RGBT2 has an accuracy 0.80382, currently ranked top 12% out of 11246 teams/users on the leaderboard (User: Gilbert Jiang)